-There’s plenty of debate these days over protein and how much people need of it to stay healthy.
+There’s plenty of debate these days about protein and how much people need to stay healthy.
 On the one hand, high-protein, low-carbohydrate diets like “Paleo” are wildly popular because many people are losing unwanted weight and feeling better by sticking to them.
-On the other hand, protein sometimes gets a bad rap for being tough on the kidneys, which is why some people say it should be avoided in high quantities.
+On the other hand, protein sometimes gets a bad rap for being hard on the kidneys, which is why some people say it should be avoided in large amounts.
 Making heads or tails of all the conflicting information out there about protein can be overwhelming.
-Let’s take a look at why your body needs it and some of the best sources of protein available.
+Let’s take a look at why your body needs protein and some of the best sources available.

-A good rule of thumb is to remember that protein is an essential nutrient that every cell inside your body needs in order to function properly.
+A good rule of thumb is to remember that protein is an essential nutrient every cell in your body needs to function properly.
 Without protein, you wouldn’t have any muscle mass, for one.
-Your neurological system would also collapse, as it relies on protein to facilitate the transfer of information between your spinal cord, brain, and the various other organ and cellular systems that make up your body.
+Your neurological system would also collapse, as it relies on protein to facilitate the transfer of information between your spinal cord, brain, and the various other organs and cellular systems that make up your body.

 Protein also facilitates the proper function of your digestive tract, which is where your body gets the nutrients it needs to live.
-It’s also used by your endocrine system, which is responsible for the production of vital hormones that regulate your immune, reproductive, and central nervous systems.
+It’s also used by your endocrine system, which produces vital hormones that regulate your immune, reproductive, and central nervous systems.

 Are You Getting Enough Protein in Your Diet?

 Since protein is absolutely essential for practically every process that takes place inside your body, it’s obviously something that you should embrace rather than avoid.
 It’s certainly possible to consume too much protein, so be sure to keep your diet balanced.
-This is especially true for active folks who exert lots of energy and work their muscles on a regular basis, as well as people who suffer from blood sugar issues.
+This is especially true for active individuals who expend a lot of energy and regularly work their muscles, as well as those who suffer from blood sugar issues.

 The best sources of protein are those that contain all (or most) of the essential amino acids that your body needs to sustain its growth, repair, and composition.
 This means not only in your muscles, but also in your bones, organs, cells, and even gut flora.